FCC fails to capture clandestine broadcasters

 agents attempted to arrest the wily radio activists, a three-hour

-manhunt ensued featuring high-speed off-road pursuit, floodlights,
+manhunt ensued featuring high-speed off-road pursuit, floodlights, and

 a ground search team scouring the dense shrubbery.
 The chase was